DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 The first flowchart the needs to execute is the Manual flowchart.
 The purpose of the flowchart is to manage and save the data obtained from the camera including image, point cloud, depth image, camera intrinsic, and poses.

 The vision software will decide to execute a specific case, based on the request command constants got from the robot.
-In general, the operator needs to perform a handshake first between the robot and vision software.
+In general, you need to perform a handshake first between the robot and vision software.
 Once the connection is made, the vision software will trigger the camera to capture the image and save the image data by using Assemble Bag node.
 The data will be assembled into a bag file from the Writer Node.

-Inside the writer node, the operator can specify the mode for generating the bag file.
+Inside the writer node, you can specify the mode for generating the bag file.
 A single bag file can be saved by selecting the source type into “From file”.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/flowchart/Picture31.png
     :width: 60%